a-fotherby/Omphalos/README.md

 `file_num` is labelled with the run numbers that compiled successfully, so a sweep with failed or timed-out runs produces fewer slices than `number_of_files` and the labels tell you which runs survived.
 Select by run number with `.sel(file_num=...)`, and join against `conditions.nc` on the same coordinate rather than by position.

+> **Variable names come from CrunchTope's tecplot headers, inconsistencies included.** The `velocity` group holds
+> `X Velocity` with a space but `Y-Velocity` and `Z-Velocity` with hyphens.
+They are passed through as written so
+> that `results.nc` matches the `.tec` files it was built from, so index them by their exact names.

 **Sweeps run in the same directory are numbered, not overwritten.** A second sweep writes `results1.nc`, a third `results2.nc`, and so on.
 The parameter record written by `--compile-inputs` takes its name from the results file